 Length and formatting

 Brevity tends to correlate positively with idea-density.
 Thus we are looking for stories no longer than 2000 words (but preferably shorter).
-This might change in the future, though, and we retain a certain degree of flexibility.
+Due to the volume of submissions, we cannot promise to read stories that are over the word limit.

-Please only submit one story at a time – don’t send in a second piece until you’ve heard from us.
-Simultaneous submissions are okay, but if you place your story elsewhere in the meantime, please kindly let us know.
+For the sake of our internal workflow, please only submit one story during a given call for subs.
+Simultaneous submissions are okay, but if you place your story elsewhere in the meantime, we’d be grateful if you let us know.

 Where applicable, it is the responsibility of translators to secure permission from the author or copyright-holder.
 By submitting a translation to us, you imply that you have done so.